Home

 Everything You Need to Know about Visiting the Capilano Suspension Bridge in Vancouver, BC Canada.

-Capilano Suspension Bridge in North Vancouver, BC The Vancouver Suspension Bridge is one of the top tourist attractions in all of British Columbia!
+The Vancouver Suspension Bridge is one of the top tourist attractions in all of British Columbia!
 It's easy to see why:

-Location: The Capilano Suspension Bridge is in North Vancouver at 3735 Capilano Road.
+Location: The Capilano Bridge is in North Vancouver at 3735 Capilano Road.
 From downtown Vancouver, just drive north over the Lion's Gate Bridge and go north about 1 mile on Capilano Road.
 Travel time from downtown Vancouver to the bridge is 10 or 15 minutes by car.

 How Long is the Bridge?
 And how high?
 The length of the Capilano Suspension is 450 feet, and it's 230 feet high.